-School of Nursing: The School of Nursing is one of five (5) academic units of the University.
+School of Nursing and Health Sciences: The School of Nursing is one of three (3) academic units of the University.
 The Dean of the School of Nursing heads the program and reports to the Vice President for Academic Affairs.
-The Dean allocates a minimum of 80% of their time to program administration and a maximum of 20% to teaching as mandated by the Tennessee Board of Nursing.
+The Deans allocate a minimum of 80% of their time to program administration and a maximum of 20% to teaching as mandated by the Tennessee Board of Nursing.

 The course coordinators are responsible for collaborating with other Faculty in planning, implementation, evaluation, and organization of didactic and clinical learning activities for all courses.